Institutional Policy: GP-09

 GP 09-2.
 Purpose

-Remediation is the process that occurs following the failure of a retake summative exam in a given course and is designed to assure that the core competencies in the respective courses have been met.
+Remediation is the process that occurs following the failure of a course, as defined in Institutional Policy GP-04: Grading Scale, and is designed to assure that the core competencies in the respective course has been met.

 GP 09-3.
 General Provisions